CosmoAI-AES/CosmoSim/README.md

 1. The images generated from the same parameters have changed slightly between version.
-Some changes are because some unfortunate uses of integers and single-precision numbers have been avoided, and some simply because the order of calculation has changed.
+Some changes are because some unfortunate uses of integers and single-precision numbers have later been avoided, and some simply because the order of calculation has changed.
 1. The SIS model is implemented in two versions, one rotating to have the source on the x-axis and one working directly with